pianobooster/PianoBooster/doc/courses/README.md

 Now we are going to play using your *left hand* the *F major chord*.
-The three notes of a chord are called a triad and this chord has the same shape as the C major chord we played eariler but played on a different part of the piano.
+The three notes of a chord are called a triad and this chord has the same shape as the C major chord we played earlier but played on a different part of the piano.

 Use your *little finger* or the left hand for *F*, your *middle finger* for *A* and your *thumb* for *C*.